 The new center is part of the California Institute for Telecommunications and Information Technology (Calit2) on the UC San Diego campus.
 It is a collaboration with the university's Division of Arts & Humanities and the Jacobs School of Engineering.

 "CISA3 can play a leadership role in the use and development of technologies to reconstruct and analyze the history of great works art as well as their state of conservation," said Calit2 division director Ramesh Rao, who is also a professor of electrical and computer engineering in the Jacobs School.
-"Maurizio could have gone elsewhere, but he chose UCSD because of Calit2's impressive track record in technology development, as well as its interdisciplinary ethos."
+"Maurizio could have gone elsewhere, but he chose UCSD because of Calit2's impressive track record in technology development, as well as its interdisciplinary ethos.""The Annunciation"

 At today's press conference, the new center announced three inaugural projects.
 In January, CISA3 dispatched a team to Florence, where they scanned Leonardo Da Vinci's "The Annunciation" at various wavelengths of light, to assess its state of conservation and uncover the artist's initial sketches beneath the paint.
 Initial results will be published this spring, before the painting is temporarily moved from the Uffizi to a museum in Japan as part of a Da Vinci exhibition.